sriniketh2703/Book-Search-App/README.md

 You can see a live demo of the app here.

 Credits:
-The app was built by [Your Name].
+The app was built by Sriniketh2703.
 If you have any questions or suggestions, please feel free to contact me.